 Jeju is Korea’s “honeymoon island,” and often described as Korea’s Hawaii, though Jeju’s volcano is no longer active.
 The geology of the island is formed from its volcanic past, which has resulted in some breathtaking vistas throughout the island.
 Here you’ll see folk villages with acrobatic farm dancing shows, majestic waterfalls that fall into the ocean, and hexagonal shaped cliffsides formed from old volcanic eruptions.
 One of the most famous things about Jeju are the haenyeo, female divers who scour the ocean for their living.
 You can also see Jeju’s underwater paradise by trying either scuba diving or taking a submarine trip to the sea floor.
 If you love the outdoors, then Jeju is for you!
 Enjoy this wonderful outdoor lifestyle by going hiking or trying one of the beaches dotted around the island.

 Now it’s time for one last party, and Seoul won’t disappoint!
 You can take your pick from world-famous amusement parks, shopping, fine dining at Seoul Tower, and of course, a k-pop music show!
+We’ll also learn how to make kimchi and bibimbap at our very own cooking class.
 The land of the morning calm, you say?
 More like the land that never sleeps!
 Sleep is for the plane ride home, as you’ll want to squeeze every last drop of fun out of your stay in South Korea before you say farewell!

 Our trip will wrap up in this world-class capital city, which offers you a trip to the past through its many palaces and also into its space-age future with culture from its k-pop stars to its spaceship-like Dongdaemun Design Plaza.
 Most people know about Korea as a result of its noisy north, and you can even step into North Korea during the trip to the DMZ, albeit by only a few feet.
 In the evening we’ll have fun watching a performance by Nanta that will surely make you hungry for the many delicious Korean foods such as Bibimbap, Mangdu, and Bulgolgi.
 Have the chance to dance Gangnam Style in a K-Pop dance class.
 We’ll even visit the beautiful Gyeongbokgung Palace, with its pavilion roofs, pagoda gardens, and opportunities to dress up in Hanbok to take memorable photos in front of the picturesque scenery.